sassoftware/sas-studio-custom-steps/Python Virtual environments/README.md

 ## Installation & Usage

-Upload the folder containing the custom steps given in this documentation directly into SAS Studio through the [upload button](https://go.documentation.sas.com/doc/en/webeditorcdc/v_011LTS/webeditorug/n0f4pkd9zy9z6zn17uar6bu55h7p.htm) within your SAS Folders view.
+Refer to the [steps](../README.md#getting-started---making-a-custom-step-from-this-repository-available-in-sas-studio) listed in the main README.md

-When successfully imported, the following structure will be present in the Shared Section of your SAS Studio application - Custom Steps tab.
+When successfully uploaded, the following structure will be present in the Shared Section of your SAS Studio application - Custom Steps tab.

 ![SAS Studio view](./img/view-custom-steps.png)

-After this, usage is very simple!
-Just [pull in the Custom step](https://go.documentation.sas.com/doc/en/webeditorcdc/v_011LTS/webeditorug/p19s7ugdy0szmdn191y22muoosd6.htm) for the step you want to execute, directly into a SAS Studio Flow.

 ## Change Log
-Version 1 May 20 2022
+Version 1.1 (12JUL2022)
+- Added new Custom Step - "Python - Obtain requirements from project directory"  : Ju1 12 2022

+Version 1.0 (20MAY2022)
-Renamed to "Python - " as per Wilbram's advice; shuffled order of About tab on "Freeze" : Jun 15 2022
+- Renamed to "Python - " as per Wilbram's advice; shuffled order of About tab on "Freeze" : Jun 15 2022

-Version 1.1 Jul 12 2022
-Added new Custom Step - "Python - Obtain requirements from project directory"  : Ju1 12 2022

 ## The WHY :  Background information